Primary

 Set up with a resistance band behind your knee.
 Start with a slight knee bend and straighten fully against the band's resistance.
 Focus on achieving complete lockout and feeling the VMO contract.

-Want Terminal Knee Extension in your program?
+See where Terminal Knee Extension fits in your weekly plan

 Anchor band behind knee at low position.